Read about the ways to volunteer, then compete this form:

 Glen Oaks Ranch Tools & Trail Crew

-These half- to day-long outings combine exploration of our unique conservation properties with rewarding work projects.
-From erosion control projects and trail work to native seed propagation and invasive plant removal, volunteers get to break a sweat and gain an insider’s view of our protected lands.
-Work projects vary in difficulty and are almost always followed by a fun, informative hike.
+Half to full-day outings combine exploration of our unique properties with rewarding projects.
+From erosion control to trail maintenance to planting native species and removing invasive species, you’ll break a sweat and gain an insider’s view of our protected lands.
+Work projects vary in difficulty and time commitment, and are always supported by on-site Land Trust staff.

 Sonoma Land Trust offers internships each semester.
 Internships can range from field work in stewardship to outings with the On the Land program to office assistance opportunities and more.
 Students at Sonoma State University and Santa Rosa Junior College are eligible to receive one to two units of academic credit.
 Visit our internship page for current openings.